adasound/Violet/README.md

 Violet is a novel identity protocol.
 Its storage layer is Cardano.

-# Outline
+# Introduction

-An sound identity is context-dependent.
+A sound identity is context-dependent.